jackiehjm/stx-docs/doc/source/datanet/kubernetes/removing-a-data-network-using-the-cli.rst

 .. rubric:: |context|

-Complete the following steps to delete a data interface.
+Complete the following steps to delete a data network.

 .. rubric:: |prereq|